arincomamire/training_prog8/README.md

 # training_prog8
-write down sample codes of html and css at prog8
+write down sample codes of html and css at prog8 in the past